-9 Quaker same-sex marriages 2009-2014
+9.1 Quaker same-sex marriages 2009-2014

-This section is included to provide some history.
+This section is included to provide some history about same-sex Quaker marriages within Britain Yearly Meeting..

-Civil partnerships became possible in 2005 throughout the United Kingdom for samesex couples.
+Civil partnerships became possible in 2005 throughout the United Kingdom for same-sex couples.
 Ceremonies held to create a civil partnership, as the name suggests, were similar in format to civil marriages and could have no religious character.